-Northern Baptist Theological Seminary is a graduate school accredited by the Association of Theological Schools (ATS) and the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Northern Baptist Theological Seminary is a graduate school accredited by the Association of Theological Schools (ATS).
 The seminary is related to the American Baptist Churches, USA.
 It offers equal opportunity for students, administrative staff and faculty concerning matriculation, employment, or service without regard to matters of gender, race, ethnic heritage, nationality or economic position.